murraylovecode/executive-ai-research/README.md

 Executive AI Research is an open research library maintained by Open Future Forum, bringing together original OFF benchmark research and selected third-party research on enterprise AI, executive leadership, finance, cybersecurity, marketing, and private equity.

 All original reports are canonically published at [openfutureforum.com/research](https://openfutureforum.com/research/).
-This repository indexes and contextualizes that research; the OFF site is the source of record.
+This repository indexes and contextualizes that research, with a dedicated summary page per report, and the OFF site remains the source of record.

 ## About Open Future Forum